mciaravino/yeast-protein-classification/README.md

-# Yeast Protein Localization Classification
+# Protein Localization Classification

-A machine learning project that predicts the cellular localization site of yeast proteins using a random forest classifier.
+A machine learning project that predicts the cellular localization site of yeast proteins using a random forest classifier using a dataset from Kaggle.

 ## Dataset
 - **Primary:** [Yeast Dataset](https://www.kaggle.com/datasets/samanemami/yeastcsv) —